Lidl postpones plan to open U.S. stores to 2018

 Based in Neckarsulm in southern Germany, Lidl is owned by Germany’s third-richest man, Dieter Schwarz, son of the company’s founder Josef Schwarz.
 Gehrig took over as group chief executive from Dieter Schwarz in 2004.

-The Schwarz Group, which also owns the Kaufland hypermarket chain, saw its turnover rise over 9 percent to 74 billion euros ($102 billion) in the 2013/14 year, making it Europe’s third-biggest retailer behind Carrefour and Tesco. ($1 = 0.7227 Euros) (Reporting by Emma Thomasson; Editing by Ruth Pitchford)
+The Schwarz Group, which also owns the Kaufland hypermarket chain, saw its turnover rise over 9 percent to 74 billion euros ($102 billion) in the 2013/14 year, making it Europe’s third-biggest retailer behind Carrefour (CARR.PA) and Tesco. ($1 = 0.7227 Euros)